App Manager

 – No hardware acceleration (breaking the in-app

-animations or transparencies)~
+animations or transparencies)

-– Test-only applicationdebug
+– Test-only application

 – Debuggable application